JoyJoy Docs

 joy ls --status open # Only open items

-joy ls --mine # Assigned to you
+joy ls --members me # Assigned to you (or --mine)

 joy ls --blocked # Items with unfinished dependencies